ChameleonFramework/Chameleon/README.md

 ## What is Chameleon?
 > **Warning** - This framework is currently considered unstable, however the authors use it in production.
-> Until a stable release is made, the code-base is subject to major/breaking changes without warning.
+> Until a stable release is made, the codebase is subject to major/breaking changes without warning.

 Chameleon is a framework created to allow developers to easily create Minecraft plugins that work across multiple platforms.